Chevrolet Cobalt owners have reported 7 problems related to battery dead (under the electrical system category).

-The vehicle identification number (VIN) of this Chevrolet Cobalt is 1G1AS58H79_.
-Consumer has a 2009 Chevrolet Cobalt.
+The contact owns a 2009 Chevrolet Cobalt.
 While parked the contact attempted to shut the vehicle off when she noticed that the key had become stuck in the ignition.
 The contact allowed the battery to die in order for the vehicle to be shut off.
 The vehicle was not taken to the dealer for diagnostics but the manufacturer was made aware of the failure.
 The vehicle was not repaired.
 The approximate failure mileage was 45,000.
-It was Mar.
-3, 2012 when this battery dead issue happened.

 See all problems of the 2009 Chevrolet Cobalt.

-The car was a 2006 Chevrolet Cobalt.
-The vehicle identification number (VIN) of the car was 1G1AK55F86_.
 All of my electrical components go crazy including the gauges, radio, headlights, power breaks/ steering.
 The car also stalls upon stopping and in traffic(usually going over 40mph).
 It has stalled several times in traffic causing other cars to swerve or slam on their brakes.
 Im shocked I haven't been hit yet.
 Then the car will also overaccelarate.
 On one occasion I barely touched the gas to pull away from a stop sign and the car accelerated very quickly through the intersection and into the park across the street.
 After all this happens the battery will die and the key will get stuck in the ignition.
 The same basic cycle occurs every few months.
 I have had it to the dealership four times this week alone and each time it acts up again within hours.
 They do not seem to have any idea how to fix it either.
-This problem occurred on May.
-28, 2010.

 See all problems of the 2006 Chevrolet Cobalt.

-The car is a 2005 Chevrolet Cobalt.
 Battery going dead constantly - key getting stuck in the ignition.
-It was Wed., Feb.
-10, 2010 when this battery dead issue happened.

 |Problem Category||Number of Problems|